shhoff424/CV/README.md

 - **Manufacturing Prognostics and Health Management**
 - **Recommender Systems**

-Currently, my research is focused on advancing AI technologies by leveraging **Large Language Models**.
+Currently, my research is focused on advancing AI by leveraging **Large Language Models**.

 ### Education
 - Received the **B.A.
 Degree** in **Business Administration** from **Sungkyunkwan Univ.**, Seoul, Korea (Mar., 2012 ~ Feb., 2018)